sergemedvid/openai_slack_bot/README.md

 This project aims to create a Slack bot that utilizes the OpenAI GPT-3.5-turbo model as an intelligent language model assistant.
 The bot can handle a wide range of tasks, such as answering simple questions, engaging in conversations, providing in-depth explanations, and offering insights on various topics.

-The Slack bot is powered by langchain, a package that provides a chat framework for language model-based AI services.
-The project also makes use of Flask for the web server and the Slack Bolt Python package for easy interactions with the Slack API.

 The following features are included in this project:

 Conversation management with memory for context retention